pippim/pippim.github.io/index.md

 - **Ask Ubuntu** is controlled by the `site:` front matter variable.

+The "More" or "Less" button lets you choose between more or less front matter.

-If you want to change how front matter is displayed on your website page, edit the file `_includes/page.html`.
+If you want to change how front matter is displayed on your website page, edit the files `_includes/page.html` and `assets/js/post_fm.html`.

 The <mark>Reverse Formatting</mark> is defined in
 `assets/css/style.scss` thusly: